SRA-VJTI/linear-algebra-study-group/RevisionNotes/MIT_lec7.md

 ## Reduced Row Echelon Form

-If the leading coefficient in each row is the only non-zero number in that column, the matrix is said to be in reduced row echelon form(rref).
+If the leading coefficient in each row is the only non-zero number and unity in that column, the matrix is said to be in reduced row echelon form(rref).
 Consider the below example.

 ![rref](./Images/reduced_row_lect7.png)